jamesbontempo/node-dataset/README.md

   ]
 );
 ```
-When creating a new DataSet you can choose to supply all three elements, some of them, or none of them.

 You can also create a DataSet from a file (CSV, JSON) or a database (MySQL, MongoDB):
 ```js